Women's Basketball Coaches

 A native of Hemingway, South Carolina, Wilson is a 1998 graduate of South Carolina State University earning a Bachelor’s Degree in Family and Consumer Sciences.
 Also while at SCSU, Wilson was a three year letter winner for the Lady Bulldogs Basketball Team, earning such awards as Best Hustle & Most Improved.
 Wilson was also the Lady Bulldogs team captain for all three of her years.

-Steve Dennison arrived in 2011 as the Assistant Coach and Recruiting Coordinator under Head Coach Charmaine Wilson.
+Steve Dennison arrived at Edward Waters in 2011 as the Assistant Coach and Recruiting Coordinator under Head Coach Charmaine Wilson.

 Dennison is responsible for individual player and character development of the forwards and post players.
 He handles all scouting of Tiger opponents and directs basketball operations.

 Prior to EWC, Dennison spent three years at Florida State College at Jacksonville as the Assistant Coach and Recruiting Coordinator of the Women’s basketball team.
 He contributed to the development of Tiffany Tolbert, who he then recruited to Edward Waters College.
-Tolbert was the team captain and second leading scorer for the Tigers in 2011.
+Tolbert was the team captain and 2013 Gulf Coast Athletic Conference All-Conference player.
+Tolbert is now a graduate of Edward Waters College and serves as an assistant coach for the Lady Tigers.
+He has also been instrumental in the development of Amber Antoine, senior post who has posted double figures in scoring and rebounding and a 2014 GCAC All-Conference player.

 Dennison is a 2010 graduate of the University of North Florida where he earned his B.S. in Sport Management.
-He is currently pursuing his master’s degree from UNF in Educational Leadership and Athletic Administration.
+He also earned his master’s degree from UNF in Educational Leadership and Athletic Administration in 2014.